-The SESAR Knowledge Transfer Network coordinated by:
+The SESAR 2020 Knowledge Transfer Network (2018-2022) was coordinated by:

 University of Westminster, EUROCONTROL, European Aviation Safety Agency, Frequentis, Innaxis, Technical University Delft, University of Belgrade – Faculty of Transport and Traffic Engineering, University of Trieste.

 Engage was managed by a consortium of academia and industry, with the support of the SESAR JU, to promote and facilitate the development of air traffic management research in Europe.

 Our focus was two-fold: inspiring new researchers and helping to align exploratory and industrial research, through a wide range of activities and financial support actions.

 Engage has been an outward-facing network, advancing innovation and collaboration.
 The participation of new industry partners were welcome to join the growing group.

 The definition of various thematic challenges was at the core of the KTN: new ideas suggested by the research community, not already included within the scope of an existing SESAR project.
 These were developed along with the ATM concepts roadmap and complementarily with some of the network’s PhDs.
 Each challenge had one or more dedicated thematic workshops, and dedicated activities at the SIDs.
 To further promote cooperation between industry and academia, 18 focused projects supported by catalyst funding were awarded to groups (for example, an industry partner and an academic institution) to conduct specific activities in support of developing solutions to the thematic challenges, moving closer towards industry goals and objectives, and higher TRLs.
 The funding could be used, for example, to hold several technical meetings to develop ideas further, to carry out additional data analyses or a user requirements survey.